krystofl/dotfiles/README.md

 * change terminal background, enable unlimited scrolling
 * disable sound effects (settings -> sound -> sound effects -> mute)
 * revert to tradition Alt-Tab behavior:
-  * go to settings -> Keyboard
-  * in the Navigation section...
+  * go to settings -> Keyboard.
+In the Navigation section...
-    1. disable the shortcut for "Switch applications"
+    * disable the shortcut for "Switch applications"
-    2. set the shortcut for "Switch windows" to Alt + Tab
+    * set the shortcut for "Switch windows" to Alt + Tab

 ## dotfiles